 The following table sets forth information with respect to activity in the AECOM Executive Deferred Compensation Plan ("EDCP") during fiscal year ended September 30, 2018.
 The EDCP is a non-qualified plan that enables eligible employees to defer compensation that they might otherwise have contributed to the tax-qualified RSP.
 Participants were allowed to defer the same elements of base salary into the EDCP as are allowed to be deferred under the RSP.
 The EDCP also allowed for sign-on bonuses and annual incentive bonuses to be deferred.
 Up to 50% of base salary and 100% of any eligible bonus may be deferred into the EDCP.
 The EDCP offers a fixed rate of return, which will be determined each year.

-Name and Principal Position Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (\$) Aggregate Earnings in Last FY (\$)(1) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FY (\$)(2) W. Troy Rudd \$0 \$0 \$11,750 \$0 \$295,639
+Executive Registrant Aggregate Aggregate Aggregate Contributions Contributions Earnings Withdrawals/ Balance in Last FY in Last FY in Last FY Distributions at Last FY Name and Principal Position (\$) (\$) (\$)(1) (\$) (\$)(2) W. Troy Rudd \$0 \$0 \$11,750 \$0 \$295,639